FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     </tbody></table>

-    The tag for this concept, either as given in an official GEDCOM standard document, or for an extension-defined substructure that uses a tag matching `stdTag`, and a payload and substructures matching that of a standard structure with the same tag, though it can add more substructures to the substructure collection.
+    The tag for this concept, either as given in an official GEDCOM standard document, or for an extension-defined substructure that uses a tag matching `stdTag`.

 -   <table><tbody>
     <tr><th>Key</th><td><code>subsumes</code></td></tr>